You are here: Urology Textbook > Kidneys > Renal dysplasia

 Definition of Renal Dysplasia

 Kidney dysplasia is a congenital malformation of the kidney.
-The disturbed metanephric development leads to primitive structure elements (immature or primitive glomeruli and tubuli...), often accompanied by hypoplasia.
+The disturbed metanephric development leads to primitive or immature glomeruli and tubuli.
+Renal dysplasia and hypoplasia often coincide.
 The risk for renal failure depends on the severity of (bilateral) kidney dysplasia.
 Kidney dysplasia can be categorized depending on the comorbidities and etiology:

-- Renal dysplasia with normal ureteral orifice (with or without obstruction)
+- Renal dysplasia with a normal ureteral orifice (with or without obstruction)

-- Renal dysplasia with abnormal ureteral orifice (lateral or caudal ectopia)
+- Renal dysplasia with an abnormal ureteral orifice (lateral or caudal ectopia)

 - Renal dysplasia with urethral (subvesical) obstruction